 Issues

-Water is essential to the planet’s functioning and to all forms of life.
-Although it covers 3/4 of the Earth’s surface, only 2.8% of the Earth’s water is freshwater, mostly in the form of ice.
-With climate change causing glaciers to melt and extreme weather phenomena to multiply – droughts, periods of water stress where water needs exceed the quantity available – freshwater ecosystems need to be the focus of attention.
-Ensuring that people have fair access to this stressed resource is a major challenge for the 21st century.
+In the context of climate change leading to an increase in extreme weather events – droughts, periods of water stress where water needs exceed the available quantity – freshwater ecosystems must be at the center of attention.
+Ensuring equitable access to this strained resource for populations is a major challenge of the 21st century.

 Actions

-Mirova Foundation has committed to supporting two innovative projects run by WWF France, the French section of the World Wide Fund for Nature.
+Mirova Foundation has committed to supporting an innovative project led by WWF France, the French section of the World Wide Fund for Nature : the Water sobriety and resilience in agriculture project.

 In several French regions, the increasing scarcity of freshwater resources is a source of tension between farmers, public authorities and environmentalists.
 The aim of the project is to explore the political and technical feasibility of compromise solutions, and to identify areas and players capable of working together.
 The aim is to create, by 2025, a financing instrument combining public and private funds to support, at a pilot site, the development of water-efficient agriculture that respects aquatic environments.